Old City, New Friends, New Enemies.

 “A little further away,” Aquiliani told him.
 “Joyce is a Terran, visiting the Empress.”

 The owner’s white eyebrows rose, as he curiously eyed Joyce.
 “A Terran, by the Ancestors?
-The first contact for three thousand years and more...
+The first contact for nearly thousand years...
 What will our young scamp of an Empress think of next!”

 “We don’t look so different, do we?”
 Joyce chuckled at his scrutiny.